-The Company purchased the hangar facility which it had been renting for the last 10 years for 2,240,000 BWP (inclusive of VAT).
-In addition to the purchase of the hangar facility the Company also assumed the lease obligations for the 8000m2 plot at the Maun International Airport on which the hangar sits.
-The lease has an effective date of January 1, 2016 and continues for 10 years at 8% escalation annually and shall be reviewed every three (3) years at market and commercial rates.
-The initial monthly lease payment is 8,000 BWP / month in additional to a fee of 15% of monthly rental for security and general maintenance at the airport complex.
+&lt;sup>1The lease has an effective date of January 1, 2016 and continues for 10 years at 8% escalation annually and shall be renewed every three (3) years at market and commercial rates.
+The initial monthly lease payment is 8,000 BWP / month in addition to a fee of 15% of monthly rental for security and general maintenance at the airport complex.